💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 And that brings with it eventual consistency, right?

-If you happen to talk to a cache view of KB that is outdated or hasn't seen one of the latest changes, you'll see stale data.
+If you happen to talk to a cache view of KB that is outdated or hasn't seen some of one of the latest changes, you'll see stale data.

 And so for some applications, that's not good enough.